Greetings & Welcome!

-Generally it takes years to get soil balance right; restoration is a cumulative process.
-Each year the soil gets better, production gets better, fruits get tastier and last longer on the shelf.
+Generally it takes years to get soil balances stable or “right.”
+Restoration is a cumulative process, each year the soil gets better, production gets better, fruits get tastier and shelf life improves.
 In addition to amending with biologicals & minerals we select plants and trees which enhance the eco-system.
 Seeding “cover crops” builds soil biology and keep pests in balance by creating habitat niches for beneficial insects & animals.
 Cover crops also accumulate nutrients from the air into the soil.
 Physical land adjustments (see earth surgery link below) and biological amendments to the land increase rain water retention nutrient accumulation.

 We attend the Beverly Hills Farmers’ Market, held every Sunday from 9:00 AM to 1:00 PM at: 9300 Block of Civic Center Drive